ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

  - lower compression level to 5 as recommended by ccache manual
 ### Antipattern Category
+X
 ### Keyword
 decrease
 ### Note
+This commit does not change any performance-related features.
+Github config change.

 ## Commit #836
 ### Hash